cfengine/documentation/enterprise-cfengine-guide/user-interface.markdown

 ![Clone dashboard possibility](clone-dashboard.png)

-Create an editable copy by clicking a button that appears on hover over the dashboard's row in case if you want to change shared dashboard.
+Create an editable copy by clicking the button that appears when you hover over the dashboard's row.

 ### Alert widgets